University Baptist Church (Austin, Texas)

 University Baptist Church is a Baptist church located in Austin, Texas, USA.
 It is affiliated with the Alliance of Baptists, the American Baptist Churches USA, the Association of Welcoming and Affirming Baptists, and the Baptist Peace Fellowship of North America.

 History

 It was organized in 1907–1908 to serve students at the University of Texas.
 Originally leasing space from the Highland Presbyterian Church, the church was officially chartered on September 27, 1908, with 80 original members.
+The University church building was completed in 1921.

 In 1914, the church absorbed members of the then-defunct Central Baptist Church, soon growing to almost 500 members.
 In 1916 the church purchased land at the southwest corner of 22nd Street and Guadalupe Street to construct a church building.
 Philadelphia architect Albert Kelsey designed the structure in the Spanish Colonial Revival style to match the University of Texas buildings across the street.
+In his original plans, he had included a bell tower, but it was removed due to financial constraints.
+The sanctuary building included, fellowship halls, pastoral offices, bible study rooms and the sanctuary.
 It was built to house 1,100 people and was an immediate cornerstone of the "Drag" (Guadalupe Street).